t2mune/mrtparse/README.md

 And pass a MRT format data as a filepath string or file object to a class Reader().
 It is also supported gzip and bzip2 format.
-You can retrieve each entry from the returned object using a loop and process it.
+You can retrieve each entry from the returned object using a loop and then process it.

     d = Reader(f)